 Travel to your nearest car hire depot, where your car will be ready to collect.
 All insurances, road maps and a sat nav are included in your hire agreement.
-Your first drive of the trip is a simple journey to Colorado Springs, a small mountain town at the foot of the Rockies.
+Your first drive of the trip is a simple journey to Colorado Springs which sits at the foot of the Rockies.
 The remainder of the day you have free to explore.
 We recommend a visit to the Garden of the Gods, a public park and designated national landmark that features towering red rock formations.

 Day 5 Colorado Springs